PhysicsOfMobility/ridepy/doc/cythonic_stuff.rst

 The cythonic components
 =======================
-The module structure of the cythonic components mimic exactly that of their pythonic counterparts, so that in most cases an user wishing to switch to a cythnic components can just change their import statements from
+The module structure of the cythonic components mimics exactly that of their pythonic counterparts, so that in most cases a user wishing to switch to cythonic components can just change their import statements from

 .. code-block:: python